 - We will pass your details to the insurer and reinsurer.

-- We or the insurer may request information relating to your health for underwriting and claims administration purposes.
+- We or the insurer may request information relating to your health or criminal conviction data for underwriting and claims administration purposes.

 - If you make a claim, any information you give us, or to the insurer, may be put onto a register of claims and shared with other parties to prevent fraudulent claims.
 A list of the participants is available from the insurer.